agshumate/Liftoff/README.md

                         files

 ```
 The only required inputs are the reference genome sequence(fasta format), the target genome sequence(fasta format) and the reference annotation or feature database.
 If an annotation file is provided with the -g argument, a feature database will be built automatically and can be used for future lift overs by providing the -db argument.

+By default, a gene (or other parent feature) will only be considered mapped successfully if the alignment coverage and sequence identity in the chlild features (usually exons/CDS) is > 50%.
+The alignment coverage threshold can be changed with the -a option.
+Any genes mapping with a coverage below the threshold will be present in the GFF file with the tag partial_mapping=True.
+The sequence identity threshold can be changed with the -s option.
+Any genes mapping with a lower sequence identity will be present in the GFF file with the tag low_identity=True.

 For chromosome-scale assemblies of the same species, performing the lift over chromosome by chromosome is much faster.
 This option can be enabled by providing a  comma seperated file chroms.txt with corresponding chromosome names with the -chroms argument.
 Each line of the file should follow {ref_chrom_name},{target_chrom_name} for each pair of corresponding chromosomes.
 For example, a lift over from a Genbank human assembly to a Refseq human assembly would have the following chroms.txt file.
  ```
 chr1,NC_000001.10
 chr2,NC_000002.11